KBNLresearch/xs4all-resources/doc/liesbets-atelier-apache-notes.md

 # Liesbet's Atelier Apache setup notes

 These notes describe the steps I followed for serving a local copy of the Liesbet's Atelier site.
-Theyu cover the following subjects:
+They cover the following subjects:

 - how to set up the Apache web server
 - how to restrict access to localhost